This Woman Blogs About Her Private Stalker

 What do you hope will happen?

-That someone who’s in a similar position will pick up the book and realise they’re not alone with this shit.
+That someone who’s in a similar position will pick up the book and realize they’re not alone with this shit.
 Others have gone through the same thing; we just don’t talk about it.

 Follow Chris Köver on Twitter.